xubowenhaoren/Birdify/README.md

 ### What is the problem

 We want to classify bird species based on bird images.
 We tested many different configurations that can affect the test accuracy to generate better predictions.
-The configurations include:

-- Different models, such as the resnet18, resnet50, resnet101, inceptionv4, efficientNetV1
-- Hyper-parameter settings such as the learning rate and the stepwise learning rate decay
-- Using ImageNet pre-trained weights or none
-- Image resolutions: From 128 * 128 to 600 * 600
-- Cross validation: enabled or none
-- Dropout in the FC layer: none, or p = 0.2, p=0.5
-- Weight decay: none, or 0.0005

 ### Dataset